cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/index.rst

 The Cask Data Application Platform (CDAP) has an HTTP interface for a multitude of purposes:

-- :doc:`Introduction: <introduction>` conventions, status codes, and working with CDAP Security
+- :doc:`Introduction: <introduction>` conventions, converting from HTTP RESTful API v2, naming restrictions, status codes, and working with CDAP Security
-- :doc:`Namespace: <namespace>` creating, deleting and listing existing namespaces
+- :doc:`Namespace: <namespace>` creating, listing, and deleting namespaces
-- :doc:`Lifecycle: <lifecycle>` deploying and managing Applications and managing the lifecycle of Flows, Procedures, MapReduce Programs, Workflows, and Custom Services
+- :doc:`Lifecycle: <lifecycle>` deploying and managing Applications, and managing the lifecycle of Flows, Procedures, MapReduce Programs, Workflows, and Custom Services
 - :doc:`Stream: <stream>` sending data events to a Stream or to inspect the contents of a Stream
 - :doc:`Dataset: <dataset>` interacting with Datasets, Dataset Modules, and Dataset Types